ethan2000liu/QuantumPrompt-API/README.md

 # QuantumPrompt API

-A powerful API for enhancing prompts using various AI models.
-This API allows you to improve your prompts using state-of-the-art AI models like Gemini and GPT.
+A powerful API for enhancing prompts using Google's Gemini AI model.
+This API allows you to improve your prompts using state-of-the-art AI technology.

 ## Features

-- 🔄 Prompt Enhancement: Transform basic prompts into detailed, well-structured ones
+- 🔄 Prompt Enhancement: Transform basic prompts into detailed, well-structured ones using Gemini AI
-- 🔑 API Key Management: Support for multiple AI providers (Google, OpenAI)
+- 🔑 API Key Management: Support for Google API keys
-- ⚙️ Custom Settings: Configure your preferred model and API keys
+- ⚙️ Custom Settings: Configure your API key preferences
 - 📊 Usage Tracking: Monitor your API usage with detailed statistics
 - 🔒 Secure Authentication: JWT-based authentication system